AE Legal

 Do the data protection laws in this jurisdiction have “extra-territorial effect” (i.e. do they apply to organisations outside this jurisdiction)?

-With regard to its geographic scope, the GDPR combines the principles of establishment, market place and territoriality.
+With regard to its geographic and territorial scope, the GDPR combines the principles of establishment, market place and territoriality.

 Pursuant to the principle of establishment, the GDPR is applicable for processing activities carried out in the context of the activities of an establishment of a controller or a processor in the EU, regardless of whether the processing itself takes place in the EU.